ragnarlotus/vue-flux-docs/docs/documentation-6/README.md

 ## Troubleshooting

-If you find yourself running into issues during installation or running the slider, please check our [documentation](https://deulos.github.io/vue-flux-docs/).
+If you find yourself running into issues during installation or running the slider, please check our [Documentation](https://deulos.github.io/vue-flux-docs/).
 If still needs help open an [issue](https://github.com/deulos/vue-flux/issues/new).
 We would be happy to discuss how they can be solved.

 ## Documentation

-You can view the full documentation at the project's [documentation](https://deulos.github.io/vue-flux-docs/) with examples and detailed information.
+You can view the full documentation at the project's [Documentation](https://deulos.github.io/vue-flux-docs/) with examples and detailed information.

 ## Changelog

-Check the [changelog](Changelog) for update info.
+Check the [Changelog](Changelog) for update info.

 ## Inspiration